-Mexicans had thriving communities and had developed great cultures before the US took over, California, Texas, Arizona, etc. Our beautiful culture was unfairly appropriated with their roots erased.
-A primary example are the American cowboys that arose from Vaquero traditions of Northern Mexico: boots, hats, colorful shirts, corridor-style country music, and the rodeos, are directly inherited and a copy of the Mexican vaquero culture.
-In addition, Mexican food, some of the best food in the world, influences American cuisine every day.
-Likewise, the beautiful Mexican architecture and art plastered all over America are also uniquely Mexican.
-Sadly, instead of properly acknowledging it as Mexican, people chose call it Spanish or Southwest style.
+Mexicans had thriving communities and a highly unique and developed culture before the US conquered California, Texas, Arizona, etc. Our beautiful culture was unfairly appropriated with their roots erased.
+A primary example are the American cowboys that arose from Vaquero traditions of Northern Mexico: boots, hats, colorful shirts, corridor-style country music and rodeos.
+In addition, Mexican cuisine, some of the best food in the world, directly influences many aspects of modern American cuisine.
+Likewise, much of the beautiful architecture and art plastered all over America is also uniquely Mexican.
+Sadly, instead of being properly attributed to Mexican culture, it is often referred to as Spanish or Southwest style.

-Before 1840, California, Nevada, Texas, New Mexico, Colorado, Utah, and Arizona, about one-third of what is today’s United States, was Mexico.
-These lands were scarcely populated, but the Mexicans owned large ranches, small cattle ranches and grew crops of all types all over these lands.
-Mexico City was far away, and the ranchers and landowner felt ignored by the distant government.
+Before 1840, California, Nevada, Texas, New Mexico, Colorado, Utah and Arizona — about one-third of what is today’s United States — was Mexican territory.
+These lands were scarcely populated, but the Mexicans owned large ranches and small family cattle ranches, and they grew crops of all types across these lands.
+Mexico City was far away, and the ranchers and landowners felt ignored by the distant government.
 Some Mexican ranchers wished for independence.
-Americans moved west and started to settled on Mexican land.
-The Americans who settled were slave owners from the south and wanted to bring slavery to Mexico.
+Americans moved west and began to settle on Mexican land.
+Many of these American settlers were slave owners from the south and wanted to bring slavery to Mexico.
 Mexico had abolished slavery decades before and did not allow slave selling or trading.
-The settlers were upset with these rules and the disorganized Mexican government.
-Many Mexicans and the Americans living on the lands decided to unite and fight for the independence from Mexico.
-They were supported by the United States who had plans for westward expansion.
+The settlers were upset with these rules and with the disorganized Mexican government.
+Many Northern Mexicans and Americans living on these lands decided to unite and fight for independence from Mexico.
+They were supported by the United States who long had plans for westward expansion.

-After the Mexican-American War, Arizona and all the other regions became part of the U.S. At first, the Mexicans, who fought alongside the American settlers, were happy to become part of America and free themselves from Mexico.
-The peace treaty of Guadalupe required that the Mexican landowners, big and small, would be allowed to keep ownership of their homes, lands, and ranches.
+After the Mexican-American War, the peace treaty of Guadalupe required that the Mexican landowners, large and small, would be allowed to keep ownership of their homes, lands and ranches.

-Greed however, got the best of some unscrupulous, powerful Anglo-Americans and they found legal and illegal loopholes to take lands and possessions away from the Mexicans who were now Americans.
-They appropriate the lands and property from their rightful Mexican owners, so they used the old strategy of creating fear; they spread rumors that Mexicans were plotting against America.
+Greed, however, took hold of some unscrupulous, powerful Anglo-Americans and they found both legal and illegal loopholes to take land and possessions away from the Mexicans who were now Americans.
+They appropriated the lands and property from their rightful Mexican owners and used the age old strategy of weaponizing xenophobia and spreading fear, spreading rumors that Mexicans were plotting violent insurrection against America.
 This incited suspicion and hatred towards Mexicans.
-They were successful in manipulating the American opinion by way of scare tactics and natural human prejudice to reach their goals.
+The powerful Anglo-Americans were successful in manipulating the American opinion by way of scare tactics and natural human prejudice to reach their goals.

-These actions were carefully orchestrated to manipulate the American people’s minds, by the few powerful perpetrators looking to benefit from these atrocities.
-Some of the people in charge of those new lands used techniques that conquering nations have used throughout history to subjugate and control conquered people.
+These actions were carefully orchestrated to manipulate the American people’s minds by the few powerful perpetrators looking to benefit from these atrocities.
+Some of the people in charge of these freshly stolen lands used techniques that conquering nations have used throughout history to subjugate and control conquered people.
 They embarked on an intentional effort to vilify and humiliate the conquered people.
-“Remember the Alamo,” was a fighting call used to united Anglo-Americans against Mexicans, to malign, repress, and destroy their reputation, thus make it acceptable to perform such atrocities.
+“Remember the Alamo,” was a rallying cry used to unite Anglo-Americans against Mexicans, to malign, repress and destroy their reputation, thus making it acceptable to perform such atrocities.
 If this tactic sounds familiar, it’s because it is still happening today!

-Pushed by the injustices, many Mexican ex-land owners and their kids became famous bandits or “bandidos,” like the mythical “Zorro,” and started to fight against this system of injustice.
-This, of course, was followed by harsh repression.
-Mexicans were forced to segregate, were not given equal rights, were treated almost like slaves, were only allowed to do labor and servile work, and were not allowed in schools.
+Pushed by these injustices, many Mexican ex-landowners and their children became famous bandits or “bandidos,” like the mythical “Zorro,” and started to fight against this system of injustice.
+This, of course, was followed by more harsh repression.
+Mexicans were forced to segregate, were not given equal rights, were denied living wages, were only allowed to do labor and servile work, and were not allowed in schools.
 They were forced to become second-class citizens.
-This action has caused severe damage to the Mexicans who have lived in America for several generations, who have been imprinted with a second-class citizen mentality.
-This is the historical reason Mexicans are considered to be the servant class in America, even today.
+Over time, this has caused severe generational trauma for the Mexicans who have lived in America for several generations, and who have been imprinted with a second-class citizen mentality.
+This is the historical reason why Mexicans are considered to be the servant class in America, even today.